mnazirov/GroceryApp/README.md

 ## Description
-The most easy way to organise your shopping lists and saving data to Realm
+The easiest way to organize your shopping lists and saving data to Realm

 ## Tasks List
 - [X] Install Realm